cymymc/Personal-References/CHEATSHEET.md

 ___

 ## CREATE A LINK
-* *a local link that will be redirected to a respective header
+* a local link that will be redirected to its respective header

     ### subcategory link